Why both Israel and Hamas are claiming victory

 For Hamas, Israel may have once again inflicted heavy losses — both on the movement and on civilians in Gaza — but the group remains in control of the territory of some 2 million people and little has fundamentally changed.

-“This is the euphoria of victory,” Khalil al-Hayya, a senior member of Hamas’s political bureau, told a crowd of thousands in Gaza City early Friday after the cease-fire went into effect.
+“This is the euphoria of victory,” Khalil al-Hayya, a senior member of Hamas’s political bureau, told a crowd of thousands in Gaza City early Friday after the cease fire went into effect.

 “We have the right to rejoice, despite the pain, wounds, destroyed homes and martyrs,” said al-Hayya, the Hamas leader.
 “I say in the name of our Palestinian people, we will build the homes destroyed by the occupation.
 We will return a smile and hope to the bereaved.”

 Support for the Palestinian cause has also risen as Gaza residents have documented the scale of the devastation in real time on social media.
-While the violence of the past 11 days is nothing new, numerous observers have noted that the tone of the discourse in the United States and other western nations has changed.
+While the violence of the past 11 days is nothing new, numerous observers have noted that the tone of the discourse in the United States and other Western nations has changed.
 President Biden has come under intense pressure to take a tougher stance against Israel, reflecting a larger shift within the Democratic Party.

 With strikes targeting rockets and tunnels, the Israeli tactic of ‘mowing the grass’ returns to Gaza

-Israel, for its part, has long relied on a tactic known as “mowing the grass” when dealing with Palestinian militants in Gaza — meaning that it periodically carries out operations aimed at weakening Hamas’ military capabilities, rather than trying to destroy the group entirely.
+Israel, for its part, has long relied on a tactic known as “mowing the grass” when dealing with Palestinian militants in Gaza — meaning that it periodically carries out operations aimed at weakening Hamas’s military capabilities, rather than trying to destroy the group entirely.

 Successful hits on rocket launchers and weapons manufacturing facilities mean that Israel can claim to have achieved its goals, even though Hamas remains in power.

-Prime Minister Benjamin Netanyahu Friday hailed Israel’s 11-day bombardment of Palestinian armed groups in Gaza as an “exceptional success,” after a cease-fire to end the deadly conflict took effect.
+Netanyahu on Friday hailed Israel’s 11-day bombardment of Palestinian armed groups in Gaza as an “exceptional success,” after a cease fire to end the deadly conflict took effect.

 “We achieved our goals in the operation,” Netanyahu said of the campaign primarily targeted at Hamas, the Islamist group that controls Gaza, and Islamic Jihad, the second largest armed group in the enclave.